 Compensated absences are recognized for the number of paid leave days remaining at the end of the reporting period.
-They are included as "Leave Benefits Payable" (Note 19) in the SFP at the undiscounted amount that the Corporation expects to pay as a result of the unused entitlement.
+They are recorded as "Leave Benefits Payable" and presented under "Provisions" (Note 20) in the SFP at the undiscounted amount that the Corporation expects to pay as a result of the unused entitlement.